Spherical Voronoi: Directional Appearance as a Differentiable Partition of the Sphere: Supplementary Overview

 \section{Supplementary Overview}

 In Section~\ref{sec:def_additional} we expand our deferred rendering formulation, explaining probe querying, near- and far-field illumination, and the role of roughness in controlling the Spherical Voronoi temperature.
 We then describe in Section~\ref{sec:speedup} our acceleration scheme for Spherical Voronoi evaluation, detailing the cubemap-based partitioning and truncated softmax used to reduce computational cost.
 Next, in Section~\ref{sec:tradeoff}~we present an analysis of the quality–efficiency tradeoff associated with varying the number of interpolated probes and sites.
+Section~\ref{sec:envmap} evaluates all bases in a controlled environment map fitting setting, isolating the contribution of SV from the complexity of a full 3DGS pipeline.
 Section~\ref{sec:visuals}~provides additional qualitative visualizations: the adaptive SV decomposition learned when fitting environment maps, the effect of the temperature parameter $\tau$ on reflectance sharpness, and the optimization behavior of learnable light probes during training.
 We also clarify the evaluation protocol adopted to ensure fair comparisons across datasets and prior work in Section~\ref{sec:evaluation}.
 Finally, in Section~\ref{sec:additional_results} we include additional quantitative results, including SV integration into other baselines and full per-scene metrics across all datasets.